From arrival to departure, you have here all the iformation to enjoy your stay from A to Z at key2paris

 Line 1 Louvre, Line 3 Sentier, Line 4 Les Halles or Etienne Marcel

-Taxis and UBER: I can book for you upon your departure.
-I recommend to AVOID ALL SHUTTLES companies (unknown arrival time and not always reliable).
+Taxis, Transfers and UBER: I can book for you upon your departure.
+I recommend to AVOID ALL SHARED SHUTTLES companies (unknown arrival time and not always reliable).

-If you have a car: driving in central Paris and parking can be hard and expensive (nearby parking lot : closest is Les Halles) I send you links when needed.
+If you have a car: driving in central Paris and parking can be hard and expensive (nearby parking lot : closest is Les Halles) I send you links if needed.

 In Paris, best is to park your car and then use Public Transportation.